- Grill Sergeant Mouth Box

 Buffalo invented Buffalo wings, but they don’t have the market cornered on good wing sauce!
 This wing sauce is from Washington, DC, and infused with habanero peppers that give it a sweet, medium heat level.
 It’s great on wings and most other meats too.

 Whoopie pies are as much a part of Maine food culture as lobster!
-Moist chocolate cake with a creamy middle.
-There are eight individually wrapped pies, and they’re also available in maple, peanut butter, and pumpkin.
+Moist peanut butter cake with a creamy middle.
+There are eight individually wrapped pies, and they’re also available in maple, chocolate, and pumpkin.

 These caramels are so indulgent!
 Tara’s Caramels are kettle-cooked in small batches using her grandmother’s recipe.
 Made with butter, heavy cream, and Madagascar vanilla, they’re rich, creamy, and buttery.